kForth/SimpleWsgiFlask/README.md

 ---

-I'm also going to setup this server as a [DeployServer](https://github.com/kforth/DeployServer).
+You don't need to do this but I'm going to setup this server as a [DeployServer](https://github.com/kforth/DeployServer).
 This command will replace this repo's server.py with the DeployServer.
 ```
 	wget https://raw.githubusercontent.com/kForth/DeployServer/master/server.py server.py
 ```